kstenerud/concise-encoding/cbe-specification.md

 #### Markup Container Name

-Although technically any [map-key allowable type](#map) is allowed in this field, be aware that XML and HTML have restrictions on what they allow.
+Although technically any [map-key allowable type](#map) is allowed in this field, be aware that conversion to XML and HTML may be problematic with some types.

 #### Attributes Section

-The attributes section behaves like a [map](#map).
-Be aware that XML and HTML have restrictions on what they allow in attribute keys and values.
+The attributes section behaves like a [map](#map), but be aware that conversion to XML and HTML may be problematic with some types.

 #### Contents Section